Exploring Relationships {-}

 Important

-When you are ready to create your final lab report, save the Lab4-Remix-your-name.Rmd lab file and then Knit it to PDF or Word to make a reproducible file.
+When you are ready to create your final lab report, save the Lab4-Remix-your-name.Rmd lab file and then Knit it to Word or PDF to make a reproducible file.

 Note that if you have difficulty getting the documents to Knit to either Word or PDF, and you cannot fix it, just save the completed worksheet and submit your .Rmd file for partial credit.